ryanquinnnelson/Beach-Town-Civic-Hall/README.md

 - Due to the nature and location of the lot, the building should respond prominently to the context in all or most facades.
 The main access point is towards Plaza Central.

-## Submission
+## My Submission
-The inspiration for the Civic Hall comes from the first design charette held in 2007.
+Text: "The inspiration for the Civic Hall comes from the first design charette held in 2007.
 Evocative and full of character, this work communicated the core vision for Las Catalinas.
 The clock tower, classical detailing, high windows, and playful expression of materials embody this early energy.

 Inspiration was also drawn from Antigua, Guatemala and Granada, Nicaragua, where high ceilings and sculptural masonry walls form a central identity of the building culture of Central America.
 The arched entryway, angled window openings, and double-height hall with wooden ceiling continue this tradition.